Bond amounts and payments

 The bond receipt has the bond ID number.
 It is important to keep this because it can be used to search RTBA Online to view or change bond details.

-A bond receipt will be emailed when the bond is paid..
-If renters have not received a bond receipt within 15 business days of paying a bond, they should call the RTBA on 1300 137 164.
-If renters know their bond number, they can go to RTBA Online and search for their bond.
+If you do not receive a bond receipt within 15 business days of paying a bond, call the RTBA on 1300 137 164.
+If you know your bond number, you can go to RTBA Online and search for your bond.
 A ‘bond summary’ will appear which can be used as their receipt.

 Rental providers and property managers can register on RTBA Online to manage bonds registered to them.
 Renters do not need to register to view their bond or update their contact details.